 I live in a small town with tree-lined streets and gas lanterns that light our way in the evenings.
 The homes in my neighborhood date back a hundred years.
-Its distinguished character is one of the reasons we moved here.
+The town's distinct character is one of the reasons we moved here.

-Early pictures of our town show horse drawn carriages, bare landscapes, and dirt roads.
-I wonder if the early residents realized that the beautiful homes they built and saplings they planted would continue to provide shelter and shade long after they were gone.
+Early pictures of our town show horse drawn carriages, open landscapes, and dirt roads.
+I wonder if the first residents realized that the beautiful homes they built and saplings they planted would continue to provide shelter and shade long after they were gone.

 Dear Lord, I praise You for Your limitless power that is at work in me and around me.
 I thank You for the prayers of generations before me that are still producing fruit, even in my life.
 As I pray for __________________________ I ask that the good that comes would continue into the future, long after I leave this earth to be with You...

-· Share with your little one old photos of places and people they are familiar with.
-Point out the changes that have taken place overs the years, especially any trees or plantings that once were small.
+Share with your little one old photos of places and people they are familiar.
+Point out the changes that have occurred overs the years, especially any trees or plantings that once were small.
 Remind them that just like trees need time to mature and grow, some answers to prayer take time to be seen in our lives.
 Also, long after we are gone, those trees/answered prayers will effect the lives of others.